 As a leader in the hospital sector of the healthcare industry, one of the nation's largest and most dynamic industries, the Company must ensure that it attracts and retains the leadership and managerial talent needed to sustain its position in this rapidly changing industry.
-To remain competitive in the Company's financial, capital and business markets, growth in earnings and profitability are paramount objectives of the Company's strategy.
-We believe these strategic imperatives are fundamental points of alignment between stockholder value and the compensation of executive management.
-In recent years, stockholders have focused on year-over-year stock price performance as a key measure of stockholder-executive compensation alignment.
-Accordingly, we include total stockholder return as a component in the annual incentive compensation plans for the Company's Chief Executive Officer and Chief Financial Officer.
+To remain competitive in the Company's financial, capital and business markets, the Company views improving earnings and profitability as well as achieving growth as paramount objectives of the Company's strategy.
+We believe these strategic objectives are fundamental points of alignment between stockholder value and the compensation of executive management.